kensanata/planet-jupiter/README.md

 - `link` is the site's link for humans.
 When you generate the HTML, the feeds in the cache are parsed and if a title is provided, it is stored in the JSON file and overrides the link in the OPML file.
+- `last_modified` and `etag` are two headers used for caching from the HTTP response that cannot be changed by data in the feed.

 If we run into problems downloading a feed, this setup allows us to still link to the feeds that aren't working, using their correct names, and describing the